bparanj/coding-skill/_posts/2019-08-08-how-to-practice-coding-problems.md

 Understand the thought process of an interviewer.

-1. How did the candidate analyze the problem?
+- How did you analyze the problem?
-2. Did the candidate miss any special or edge cases?
+- Did you miss any special or edge cases?
-3. Did the candidate approach the problem methodically and logically?
+- Did you approach the problem methodically and logically?
+- Did you clarify the problem as needed, and then explain the solution?
-4. Did the candidate ask clarifying questions when they were stuck?
+- Did you ask clarifying questions when you were stuck?
-5. Does the candidate have a strong foundation in basic computer science concepts?
+- Do you have a strong foundation in basic computer science concepts?
-6. Did the candidate produce working code?
+- Did you produce working code?
-7. Did the candidate test the code?
+- Did you test the code?
-8. Is the candidate’s code clean and easy to read and maintain?
+- Is you code clean and easy to read and maintain?
-9. Can the candidate explain their ideas clearly?
+- Can you explain their ideas clearly?
-10. Is the candidate pleasant to work with?
+- Are you pleasant to work with?

-11. Use the mock interview evaluation criteria to evaluate your performance.
+Use the mock interview evaluation criteria to evaluate your performance.

 ## Conclusion